Get Schooled

 Regular Decision

-A majority of students apply to college under regular decision deadlines, which is usually in January or February of your senior year in high school.
-Colleges will then send their notifications in March or April, from which you’ll have to respond by May 1st.
+A majority of students apply to college under regular decision deadlines, which are usually in January or February of your senior year.
+Colleges send their decisions in March or April, and you will have until May 1 to make a decision.
+Regular decision has the widest application window, which gives you more time to gather your application materials.

 Rolling Admission